mknycha/notebookbackup/public/kubernetes.md

 - each Pod in a StatefulSet has ordinal index (unique sequence number assigned to this pod), stable hostname and stably indentified storage.
 - Uses unique volume claim for each storage.
 This way each Pod can have individual state.

+## ConfigMap:
+- decouples configuration from the pod
+- can be defined with a manifest file, passing a file, specify a directory or a name for file path
+- ConfigMap can be used in a Pod as a container environment variable, in a pod command, or by creating a volume
+- Can be updated within a Pod when created through a volume

 ## Example files:
 - Create a pod:
 ```